Diokno Highway

-The Diokno Highway, also known as Payapa Road and formerly as Tagaytay-Junction–Calaca-Lemery Road, is a 20.064 km, two-lane, secondary road in Batangas that connects the city of Calaca, near its border with Nasugbu and Alfonso, Cavite, and the municipality of Lemery.
+The Diokno Highway, also known as Ramón Diokno Highway, Payapa Road and formerly as Tagaytay-Junction–Calaca-Lemery Road, is a 20.064 km, two-lane, secondary road in Batangas that connects the city of Calaca, near its border with Nasugbu and Alfonso, Cavite, and the municipality of Lemery.
 It connects southern Cavite and Batangas.

-The highway is believed to be named after Ramón Diokno, a native of Taal, Batangas who served as a representative for Batangas, senator and Supreme Court associate justice.
+The highway is named after Ramón Diokno, a native of Taal, Batangas who served as a representative for Batangas, senator and Supreme Court associate justice.

 Route description

-Diokno Highway starts at its intersection with Tagaytay–Nasugbu Road in Calaca, near the provincial boundary of Batangas and Cavite.
-Starting from near the foot of Mount Batulao, it runs through the mountainous terrain on the western edge of the Taal Volcano Natural Park, traversing especially Payapa Ilaya and Payapa Ibaba, barangays in Lemery to where Payapa Road apparently derived its name from.
+Diokno Highway starts at the Dayap Junction, its intersection with Tagaytay–Nasugbu Road at the provincial boundary of Cavite and Batangas.
+Starting from near the foot of Mount Batulao, it partially delineates the boundaries of the municipalities of Alfonso and Laurel and the city of Calaca.
+The road winds through the mountainous terrain on the western edge of the Taal Volcano Natural Park, traversing especially Payapa Ilaya and Payapa Ibaba, barangays in Lemery to where its alternate name, Payapa Road, apparently derived its name from.
 It terminates at Palico–Balayan–Batangas Road in Lemery at the south.